cheestudio/startup-blocks/README.md

 1. The `partials/blocks` is the folder where all custom Blocks should be located.
 The function in `init/acf.php` will loop through all sub-folders in this directory and register the blocks based off their folder path name.
 2. Each Block contains three components:
-* **template.php -** This file contains all the markup and logic of the block, as well as the template tags to determine it's attributes
+* **template.php -** This file contains all the markup and logic of the block, as well as the template tags to determine its attributes
 * **style.scss -** This is the SCSS that will compile to CSS for both the front end view and Block Editor preview
 * **script.js -** This file contains all the JS specific code for the individual block. *This file is optional.*
 * The GULP Workflow, if `BLOCK_MODE` is set to `TRUE`, will automatically compile all SCSS files it finds in these block directories.